Hardikj324/django-product-review/README.md

 - Access the admin panel: Append /admin to your local server URL (e.g., http://127.0.0.1:8000/admin)

 To Install all the dependencies:
-- 'Pip install -r requirements.txt'
+- `Pip install -r requirements.txt`